signalfx/gcp_workload_identity_federation/README.md

 - iam.googleapis.com/workloadIdentityPools.undelete
 - iam.googleapis.com/workloadIdentityPools.update

-You can also use such predefined role:
+Alternatively, you can use the following predefined role:
 - roles/iam.workloadIdentityPoolAdmin

-You need to have also permission to create IAM binding, you need to have permission
+Additionally, you need the permission to create IAM bindings:
 - resourcemanager.projects.setIamPolicy

 You can also use predefined role: